 - Balance of payments

 - Foreign exchange market

-- Government policies in the foreign exchange market
+- Government policies towards the foreign exchange market

 - Financial crises

 - The Mundell-Fleming model (IS-LM-FE)